 Cannabis & Hemp

 Americans have voted overwhelmingly in a number of states, including Nevada, to legalize, regulate and tax cannabis, allowing law enforcement to focus attention on black market sales to children.
 Now, the top law enforcement official in the nation is threatening to wipe out an entire industry he doesn’t like.
 Ramping up the failed War on Drugs will only lead to more injustice and is an assault on our liberty and right to self determination.

-The criminalization of marijuana also stifles manufacturing as well as medical research and development.
-The versatility of industrial hemp could transform manufacturing industry and provide sustainable alternatives to current harmful practices, and the untapped potential of marijuana’s medical properties could revolutionize healthcare in America and lead to innovations that could be spread overseas.
+The criminalization of cannabis also stifles manufacturing as well as medical research and development.
+The versatility of industrial hemp could transform manufacturing industry and provide sustainable alternatives to current harmful practices, and the untapped potential of cannabis’s medical properties could revolutionize healthcare in America and lead to innovations that could be spread overseas.

 - I will support the Ending Federal Marijuana Prohibition Act, which removes marijuana from Schedule 1 of the Controlled Substances Act.

 - I will fight to implement policies that empower those with prior nonviolent drug offenses to lead and shape an emerging industry with policies like prioritized dispensary permits, and clearing criminal records for cannabis possession and nonviolent distribution charges.

 While our most marginalized communities face unique challenges, the American people face a national struggle for a better life.